-The Authority's operations consist primarily of single family mortgage purchase bond programs under which the Authority promotes residential home ownership through the acquisition of mortgage loans secured by first mortgage liens on single family residential housing.
-Under the 2009 A, 2009 GSE, 2015 and 2016 Programs, these loans are pooled and sold to the Government National Mortgage Association (GNMA), the Federal National Mortgage Association (FNMA) or the Federal Home Loan Mortgage Corporation (FHLMC) in exchange for mortgage-backed securities (MBS) on which GNMA, FNMA, or FHLMC guarantees payment of principal and interest when due.
+The Authority's operations consist primarily of single-family mortgage purchase bond programs under which the Authority promotes residential home ownership through the acquisition of mortgage loans secured by first mortgage liens on single family residential housing and funding down payment and closing cost assistance for first-time home buyers.
+Under the 2009 A, 2009 GSE, 2015, 2016 and 2020 Programs, the first mortgage loans are pooled and sold to the Government National Mortgage Association (GNMA), the Federal National Mortgage Association (FNMA) or the Federal Home Loan Mortgage Corporation (FHLMC) in exchange for mortgage-backed securities (MBS) on which GNMA, FNMA, or FHLMC guarantees payment of principal and interest when due.
 These securities are collateralized by the related loans.
 The Authority also issues short-term convertible program notes, which are securitized by government agency securities during the interim in preparation of long-term issues.
 The funds for the Authority's programs were obtained through the issuance of bonds in the following face value amounts (in thousands):